 Blocks of profinite groups with cyclic defect group

-"Módulos de permutação $p$-ádicos para $p$-grupos abelianos elementares": Marlon studied $p$-adic representations of abelian $p$-groups, using a correspondence due to Butler to find an explicit example which answers a question left open in a paper of Zalesskii and I. Marlon is doing his doctorate with Csaba Schneider and me now.
+"Módulos de permutação $p$-ádicos para $p$-grupos abelianos elementares": Marlon studied $p$-adic representations of abelian $p$-groups, using a correspondence due to Butler to find an explicit example which answers a question left open in a paper of Zalesskii and I. Marlon is doing his doctorate with me now.

 "The Kurosh Subgroup Theorem for profinite groups": Mattheus read Luis Ribes' new (at the time book) "Profinite Graphs and Groups", about profinite graphs and how they help to understand constructions in the combinatorial theory of profinite groups, and taught me a bit about it.
-Mattheus is doing his doctorate in Brasilia with Pavel Zalesskii now.
+Mattheus did his doctorate in Brasilia with Pavel Zalesskii.

 "The finitistic dimension conjecture": Júlio César read two articles about the intoxicatingly easy-to-state-hard-to-prove finitistic dimension conjecture.
 The famous paper of Igusa and Todorov wherein the Igusa-Todorov functions are defined and a new (at the time) paper of Rickard relating the conjecture to seemingly unrelated questions in the derived category.
-Júlio César is doing his doctorate now with Viktor Bekkert here at the UFMG, and I'm cosupervising.
+Júlio César then his doctorate with Viktor Bekkert here at the UFMG, with me cosupervising.

 "Definable Subcategories and the Ziegler Spectrum": João Vitor read Mike Prest's book "Purity, Spectra and Localisation", about what you can say about the modules for a ring by looking at the first order logical structure, and taught me a bit about it.
-João Vitor is doing his doctorate now with George Willis at the University of Newcastle, Australia.
+João Vitor then did his doctorate with George Willis at the University of Newcastle, Australia.

 "Quivers com potenciais": Diogo read the hugely influential article "Quivers with potentials and their representations I: Mutations" by Derksen, Weyman and Zelevinsky.
 What I most loved about the article is how it uses without apology the fact that the completed path algebra of a finite quiver (a pseudocompact algebra!) is a far better behaved object than the abstract path algebra.
-Diogo is doing his doctorate with me now.

 "Álgebras de caminhos generalizadas e uma representação para K-álgebras de dimensão finita": Fernando read the article "Generalized path algebras" by Coelho and Liu.
 He used generalized path algebras to prove a sort of generalization to arbitrary finite dimensional algebras of Gabriel's famous theorem that every finite dimensional pointed algebra is isomorphic to a well-behaved quotient of a path algebra.
-Fernando is doing is doctorate with me now.
+Fernando then did his doctorate with me.

 "Path coalgebra as a right adjoint functor": Samuel read the first article Kostia and I wrote, generalizing some results we proved essentially for finite dimensional algebras to arbitrary pointed coalgebras.
-This research continues in Samuel's doctorate, which he's doing with Kostia at the University of Sao Paulo, and which I'm cosupervising.
+This research continued in Samuel's doctorate, which he did with Kostia at the University of Sao Paulo, with me cosupervising.

 "Teoria de Morita para coalgebras": Ricardo read diverse articles about coalgebras, with focus on understanding for coalgebras and pseudocompact algebras a version of Morita's fundamental theorem that (roughly speaking) every finite dimensional algebra has a "basic version" that can be treated combinatorially.
-Ricardo is doing his doctorate with me now.
+Ricardo then did his doctorate with me.

 "Polinômios, Corpos de Decomposição e uma Introdução à Teoria de Galois": Leandro learned some Galois Theory and wrote a friendly introduction to the subject.